gruber-sciencelab/MAPP/README.md

 * The most important output of the whole workflow will be collected and summarized in a compressed directory: `summary.tar.gz` located inside the MAPP directory.
 All results are available in per-module output directories: `modules/*/output`.
 These folders also contain corresponding logs: both cluster submission info as well as per-job standard output and error streams.
 Logs of top-level snakemake rules will be stored under `logs` upon succesfull finish of the workflow.
 * In case the user would like to provide a custom set of PWMs - please do not use "|" character in the motifs' names.
 It is reserved.
 * Please note that in case Miniconda is not installed in the default `$HOME` directory of the user the path in `jobscript.sh` file for each of the Snakemake profiles might need to be modified.
-* In case of analysing very big datasets default resources specified in cluster configuration files (for example: `configs/slurm-config.json`) might need to be adjusted.
+* Resources specified in cluster configuration files (for example: `configs/slurm-config.json`, `configs/sge-config.yaml`) have been optimized to suffice for analysis of most publicly available datasets.
+Some of these might need minor adjustments in case of more extensive analyses.
+For local pipeline execution (no cluster support) please note that a machine with at least 32GB of RAM is advised.
+* Advenced users may turn specific modules of the pipeline off in order to utilise already available pre-computed resources for subsequent analyses (cassette exons set, sitecount matrices etc.) Special care needs to be taken to: (1) comment-out the inclusion of a specific module-related Snakefile in the main MAPP Snakefile, (2) provide proper paths to the pre-computed resources in the snakemake configuration file.

 ## Appendix A: Download and installation of Miniconda3 and Mamba